unboundedsystems/adapt/docs/getting_started/02_run.md

 Our new Hello World app consists of:

 - A simple React user interface, created with [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app), that displays "Hello World!".
-Source code for the UI is in the `moviedb/src` and `moviedb/public` directories.
+Source code for the UI is in the `moviedb/frontend` directory.
 - A simple Node.js back end API server that responds to HTTP requests with "Hello World!".
 Source code for the API server is in the `moviedb/backend` directory.
 - A static web server that serves the app's HTML, CSS, JS, and image files.